Need to backup files from command prompt in Windows 10

 Method 2: Backup data without booting into Windows 10

-Step 2.
-Wait for a while, and you will see the main page of this software when the file loading process is completed.
+Wait for a while, and you will see the main page of this software.
+Then, backup files as you are in the normal Window 10.

 Wrapping things up